Cannot SSH to the first node of the cluster

 - If connection is refused, wait 2 minutes after the VM is launched

-- If authentication fails, make sure to connect as user fg@ and provide the private key corresponding to the public key provided when creating the cluster.
+- If authentication fails, make sure to connect as correct user (ec2-user on AWS, az-admin on Azure, your user name on GCP) and provide the private key corresponding to the public key provided when creating the cluster.

 - In the security group settings check that TCP port 22 is open for inbound connections from the system with the SSH client

 "Cluster initialization failed" message

 After logging in to the first node you see "Cluster initialization failed" message